New or updated entries indicated with or . Labels expire in 30-60 days.

 Understanding radio propagation from longwave to VHF and UHF stood me in good stead upon getting my amateur radio license.

-I finally got around to getting a Novice license in the summer of 1975.
-Licensed as WN2AYA, then WB2AYA in 1976, and passing the Amateur Extra in January 1977 enabled me to select a 1x2 call—W2XQ—in the last round of those persons eligible to do so.
+Following college, graduate school, marriage and buying a home, I finally got around to getting a Novice license in the summer of 1975.
+Licensed as WN2AYA, then WB2AYA in 1976, and passing the Amateur Extra in January 1977—thus gaining access to the bottom 25 kc of my favorite 40m CW band—enabled me to select a 1x2 call—W2XQ—in the last round of those persons eligible to do so.
 (The X suffixes were released from the experimental license service to the amateur radio service in March 1977.)